Having a housemate during retirement can free up money for a better standard of living.

 3. Pro: Social contact is better for your health

 Many older adults say their top reason for getting a roommate is a desire for companionship, according to the Institute for Public Health at Washington University in St. Louis, Missouri.
-The advantages of having someone to hang out can even surpass the benefits of saving on housing and utility costs.
+The advantages of having someone to hang out with can even surpass the benefits of saving on housing and utility costs.

-Social connections may benefit your health and even lengthen your life, according to the National Institutes of Health (NIH).
-“People who engage in meaningful, productive activities with others tend to live longer, boost their mood, and have a sense of purpose,” says the NIH.
+Social connections may benefit your health and even lengthen your life, according to the National Institutes of Health (NIH).“People who engage in meaningful, productive activities with others tend to live longer, boost their mood, and have a sense of purpose,” says the NIH.
 “These activities seem to help maintain their well-being and may improve their cognitive function.”

 4. Pro: Cut monthly utilities in half